esthesis-iot/esthesis-edge/esthesis-edge-docs/Writerside/topics/Developers-guide.md

 #### Devices configuration

 You can maintain device-specific configuration in esthesis EDGE.
-This configuration is stored in the MariaDB of esthesis and allows you to store any configuration options you need for your devices.
+This configuration is stored in the MariaDB of esthesis EDGE.
 You can maintain any number of configuration options for each device, and you can update them at any time.

 <tip>
 esthesis EDGE provides a DeviceService class that can help you create devices and maintain their configuration.